Istanbul is a fascinating city that straddles right between Asia and Europe. Istanbul is a major city in the country of Turkey.

-What adds to this confusion about whether Turkey is really in Europe or Asia is that many see Turkey as more closely aligned with the Middle East than Europe.
+What adds to this confusion about whether Turkey is in Europe or Asia is that many see Turkey as more closely aligned with the Middle East than Europe.

 Istanbul – A Transcontential City

-The term intercontinental is usually used to refer to a railroad that went across two continents.
-But in this case, the term transcontinental refers to the Bosphorus Strait, which divides Istanbul between the two different continents.
+The term is intercontinental is usually used to refer to a railroad that went across two continents.
+But in this case, the term transcontinental refers to the Bosphorus Strait, which divides Istanbul between the two continents.